LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 }
 ```

 Note that there are two size parameters placed in this request.
-One in the outermost part of the request set to 0 and the size parameter set to 15 within the terms aggregation.
+The one outside of the aggregations request is set to 0 and the size parameter set to 15 within the terms aggregation.

 Expected response from Elasticsearch:

-You will see that top 10 search hits have been omitted from the response and 15 categories with most number of documents are returned in the aggregations request.
+You will see that top 10 search hits have been omitted from the response(as a result of the first size parameter) and 15 categories with most number of documents are returned in the aggregations request(as a result of the second size parameter).

 ![image](https://user-images.githubusercontent.com/60980933/125512772-5c795218-af7d-484f-94f8-149b96e282d8.png)

 ### Error 10: 400- Field [x] of type [y] is not supported for z type of aggregation

+The next two errors(error 10 & 11) is related to the requests we have learned in [Part 4: Aggregations](https://github.com/LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana) and [Part 5: Mapping workshops](https://github.com/LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana).

+During these workshops we have worked with ecommerce data.
+If part 4, we’ve added the ecommerce data to Elasticsearch and named the index (I named mine ecommerce_original_data).
+Then, we had to follow additional steps in `Set up data within Elasticsearch section` in Part 4.

+To set up data within Elasticsearch, we created a new index with a new mapping.
+Then, we had to reindex the data from the original index to the new index we just created.

+We never covered why we had to go through these steps.
+It was all because of the the error message we are about to see next!

+**Imagine that you had just added your dataset into ecommerce_original_data index.
+At this point, we have not created a new index with the customized mapping nor have reindexed original dataset into the new index.**

+Before we get started, let's examine what our document looks like in the ecommerce dataset by sending the following request:

 ```
 GET ecommerce_original_data/_search
 ```

+Expected response from Elasticsearch:

+Elasticsearch returns a 200-success status along with top 10 hits.
+Each document has fields called Description, Quantity, InvoiceNo, CustomerID, UnitPrice, Country, InvoiceDate, and StockCode.

 ![image](https://user-images.githubusercontent.com/60980933/125518031-d16061ff-a15f-4a36-8ad6-86c705ed8805.png)

+In part 4, we learned how to group data into buckets based on time interval.
+This type of aggregation request is called the date_histogram aggregation.

+Suppose we wanted to group our data in to 8 hour buckets and send tne request below.
 ```
-GET eo/_search
+GET ecommerce_original_data/_search
 {
   "size": 0,
   "aggs": {